jackdobinson/aopp_obs_toolchain/USAGE.md

 Invoke via `python -m aopp_deconv_tool.artefact_detection`.

-NOTE: The current implementation of artefact detection is tuned for observations of objects of a significant fraction of the field size.
-Therefore it will not give good results for standard star observations.
+WARNING: The current implementation of artefact detection is tuned for observations of objects of a significant fraction of the field size.
+Therefore, **it will not give good results for standard star observations**.

 Accepts a FITS specifier, uses a singular spectrum analysis (SSA) based algorithm to produce a heuristic `badness_map` that reflects how likely a pixel is to be part of an artefact.